ArcaneEngineer/ECS-tutorials/part3.md

 There are many application specifics here, most of which we'd only care about in the context of Tiny Tanks.

-We can however see clear sections in this code, where different types of tasks are being handled.
-Roughly speaking, the pseudocode we can derive from this is:
+We can see clear sections in the above code, where different types of tasks are being handled.
+The pseudocode we can derive from this is:

 ```
 for (let e = 0; e < ENTITIES_COUNT; e++)